-- The teacher's assessment and experience of the child - Their previous progress and attainment and behaviour - · Other teachers' assessments, where relevant - The individual's development in comparison to their peers and national data - The views and experience of parents - The child's own views - Advice from external support services, if relevant - The assessment will be reviewed regularly.
+- The individual's development in comparison to their peers and national data

+- The views and experience of parents

+- The child's own views

+- Advice from external support services, if relevant

+- The assessment will be reviewed regularly.

 All teachers and support staff who work with the child will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions and their impact on the child's progress